dvk65/inland-flooding/REPORT.md

 #### 3.5.5 Comparison between Targeted Cluster (Flooded Area) and NDWI
 Based on the analysis of the clustered images, the combination of NDWI mask and PCA outputs the best result.
 Therefore, further analysis is conducted by comparing the best result and NDWI mask.

 Because optimization of K-means clustering algorithms are applied to images individually, the selected optimal `n_components` and `n_clusters` clusters can vary between images.
 To automatically identify the cluster representing the flooded area, NDWI mask is used.
-The overlap between the NDWI mask and each cluster is calculated, with the cluster showing the highest overlap being identified as the flooded area.
+The overlap between the NDWI mask and each cluster is calculated, with the cluster showing the largest overlap being identified as the flooded area.
 Below is comparison between NDWI and the best result.

 | **S2** | **NDWI**| **Best Cluster** | **Pixel Count** |
 |---|---|---|---|